-- 10.1 Any person may apply for an advance ruling on how a provision of the Act applies or would apply to the person or the prospective person (as the case may be), and to any particular arrangement that falls under the purview of the advance ruling. - 10.2 A person who is already in existence, for example a company which has already been incorporated in Malaysia, has to apply on its own behalf.
-However, they may employ the services of an approved tax agent or a certified revenue lawyer, both of whom practice their profession in Malaysia, to complete the application form and prepare the submission for an advance ruling request on their behalf.
-In any instances, the application form has to be duly signed by the person responsible such as the director of a company, the precedent partner for a partnership etc. - 10.3 An application can also be made jointly by two or more persons, for example a group of companies in the same group or partners of a partnership.
-In any instances, the application form has to be duly signed separately by each of the relevant directors, partners etc. according to the appropriate entity which forwarded the application. - 10.4 A person who is yet to come into legal existence or a foreign entity/person has to apply through a representative which is elected by him.
-The representative has to be an approved tax agent or a certified revenue lawyer (who practices their profession in Malaysia).
-A representative acting on behalf of that person is required to forward a letter of authority that authorises him to act on that person's behalf.
-The relevant section in the application form for details of the representative has to be filled.
+- 10.1 Any person may apply for an advance ruling on how a provision of the ITA applies or would apply to the person or the prospective person (as the case may be), and to any particular arrangement that falls under the purview of the advance ruling. - 10.2 A person who is already in existence, for example a company which has already been incorporated in Malaysia, has to apply on its own behalf.
+However, a person may employ the services of an approved tax agent or a qualified lawyer, who has his practice in Malaysia to complete the application form and to prepare the submission for an advance ruling request on his behalf.
+In any instances, the application form has to be duly signed by the person responsible such as the director of a company, the precedent partner of a partnership etc. - 10.3 An application can also be made jointly by two or more persons, for example a group of companies in the same group or partners of a partnership.
+In any instances, the application form has to be duly signed separately by each director, partner etc. according to the appropriate entity which forwarded the application.

+10.4 A person who is yet to come into legal existence or a foreign entity/person has to apply through a representative who is appointed by him.
+The representative has to be an approved tax agent or a qualified lawyer (who have their practice in Malaysia).
+A representative acting on behalf of that person is required to forward a letter of authorization that authorized him to act on that person's behalf.
+The relevant section in the prescribed form regarding particulars of the representative has to be completed.